robnit/lectures-labs/class-04-links-functions-css_layout/lab/README.md

 - Inside of the Driver's main work directory on their laptop, make a directory with your partner’s name and then navigate (cd) into it.
 From there, enter the command `git clone the-https-link-you-copied`.
 That will create a local version of the forked repo on the Driver's laptop.

-- 'cd' into that directory and enter 'code .' in the terminal to open all of the files in Atom.
+- `cd` into that directory and enter `code .` in the terminal to open all of the files in VS Code.

 - Start working on the code!